Blue Fin: Plot

-Based on the children's novel by South Australian author Colin Thiele, this is a father and son story about tuna fishing of Southern Blue Fin tuna in South Australia's Port Lincoln fishing district.
+Based on the children's novel by South Australian author Colin Thiele, this is a father and son story about tuna fishing of southern bluefin tuna in South Australia's Port Lincoln fishing district.
 Accident-prone son Snook is forever making mistakes much to the chagrin of his father Pascoe.
 But when tragedy strikes the fishing boat during a deep sea fishing trek in the Southern Ocean, the boy is called on to become a man in a rites of sea passage to reconcile his past mishaps and save both his father and the ship from certain disaster.

 Twelve-year-old Steve Pascoe is nicknamed 'Snook' by everyone in Port Lincoln.
 He's thin and long-faced, like the fish he's named after.
 At school he's no good at sport and, at home, his father scorns him.
 Snook joins his father and fellow crewmen on a tuna-fishing expedition, when disaster strikes.
 It is up to Snook to save himself and his father from a desperate situation.